Welcome to the original WNBA

 **Pannell Award Sponsor

-If you are interested in becoming a Sustaining Member, please contact the WNBA National President listed on the Officers page
+If you are interested in becoming a Sustaining Member, please contact the WNBA National President Carin Siegfried

-PayPal customers can support Women's National Book Association by making a donation by credit card or bank account by using PayPal.
+Make a donation to the Women's National Book Association by credit card or bank account using our secure PayPal account.

 Please contact us if you have any questions.